lisek75/finance_predictor_app/README.md

-# 💰Finance Predictor App
+# 💶Finance Predictor App

 ## 📋 Overview
-Predict assets like currencies, cryptocurrencies, and stock prices using ML models (Facebook Prophet).
+The Finance Predictor App is designed to predict asset prices (stocks, cryptocurrencies, etc.) using machine learning models specifically tailored for time series analysis, such as Prophet and ARIMA.
+Users can input a ticker symbol to explore historical financial data, ask AI for insights, or forecast future prices.
+The app integrates these models to provide financial insights through interactive charts and forecast accuracy metrics.

 **Deployed App:** [Finance Predictor App](https://fi-predictor.streamlit.app/)

 ## Project Structure

 - `main.py`: Entry point for the Streamlit app.
-- `models/`: Contains the models used for this project.
+- `app`: Root directory.
+    - `components/`: Contains scripts for UI elements, data exploration, forecasting, and Gen AI features.
-- `utils/`: Utility functions for data handling and validation.
+    - `data/`: Utility functions for data handling and validation.
+    - `models/`: Model scripts for forecasting and analytics.
+    - `static/`: Static files like CSS.
-- `requirements.txt`: Python dependencies.
+- `requirements.txt`: Project dependencies.
-- `README.md`: Project documentation.
+- `README.md`: Project description and instructions.

 ## 🛠️ Setup

 ### 📚 Prerequisites

-- Python 3.8 or higher
-- Proficiency in Python programming
+- Python 3.8+, proficient in Python programming.
+- Experience with Streamlit for web apps.
-- Advanced understanding of machine learning models
+- Knowledge of machine learning models for time series analysis, libraries, and evaluation metrics.
-- Familiarity with time series analysis
+- OpenAI API key and familiarity with LangChain for integrating generative AI and building AI agents.

 ### 📥 Installation